Learning-Based Modeling of Human-Autonomous Vehicle Interaction for Improved Safety in Mixed-Vehicle Platooning Control: Learning-based Modeling of Human-driven Vehicle

-To estimate the HV model, we collected data from three distinct driving scenarios in which three drivers followed a platoon of AVs within a Unity simulation environment, as shown in Fig. \ref{figure:car_simulator}.
-During each experiment, the drivers were intentionally distracted by performing a cognitive task involving multiple-choice algebra questions while following the platoon of AVs.
-We focused on investigating human behavior modeling in distracted driving scenarios because such situations present a significant challenge for ensuring safe control in AV-HV interactions, mainly due to the increased uncertainty in the HV model.
-The detailed steps of the data collection experiments can be found in \cite[Sec.\ V.B]{pirani2022}.
-The collected data were processed to calculate the mean values of all data points, and the calculated mean values were then used to identify the transfer function of \eqref{eqn:TF_func}.
-By following \eqref{eqn:arx}, the parameters of the ARX nominal model \eqref{eqn:arx} were calculated as $c_1 = -3.0227$, $c_2 = 3.3543$, $c_3 = -1.6329$, $c_4 = 0.3014$, $b_1 = 0.0063$, $b_2 = -0.0303$, $b_3 = 0.0495$, and $b_4 = -0.0254$.
+To estimate the HV model, we collected data from three distinct driving scenarios in which three drivers followed a platoon of two AVs within a Unity simulation environment, as shown in Fig. \ref{figure:car_simulator}.

+During these experiments, the drivers were purposely distracted with a cognitive task - solving algebra questions with multiple choices - while tailing the AV platoon \footnote{See \url{https://youtu.be/mfPzYDQrvV4} for video playback.}.
+Our focus was on investigating human behavior modeling in such distracted driving scenarios, as they pose a substantial challenge to maintaining safe control in AV--HV interactions due to increased uncertainty in the HV model.
+Each experiment had the driver follow the AV platoon for 3 minutes, with the lead AV following a reference velocity profile composed of three segments: a constant 20\,m$/$s for 30\,s, a linear chirp waveform ranging from 25 to 10\,m$/$s over 60\,s, and a constant 10\,m$/$s for 90\,s \citep[Sec.
+V.B]{pirani2022}.
+The collected data points were analyzed by calculating their mean values.
+These mean values were then utilized to derive the transfer function described by equation \eqref{eqn:TF_func}.
+By referencing equation \eqref{eqn:arx}, the parameters of the ARX nominal model can be computed.

-We used \eqref{eqn:gp_data_prep} to prepare data for estimating the discrepancy between the identified ARX model in \eqref{eqn:arx} and the actual HV behavior data.
-We trained a GP model using 20\% of the data points evenly selected from six data sets, while three data sets were reserved for testing.
-There are two main reasons to use a partial amount of data for training the GP model.
-Firstly, the computational cost of using the ARX+GP model in the human-in-loop platooning control is high.
-More importantly, the currently collected data is not diverse, with the majority of data points occurring at velocities of 10 m$/$s, 15 m$/$s, and 20 m$/$s.
-As a result, we found that using a larger number of data points did not obviously improve the performance of the GP models due to the limited diversity of the data.
+Next, we utilized Equation \eqref{eqn:gp_data_prep} to prepare the data for estimating the discrepancy between the identified ARX model and the actual behavior data of the HV.
+Given the considerations of computational efficiency and data diversity, we made the informed decision to train the GP model using only 20\% of the data points.
+These were uniformly selected from six datasets, while the remaining three datasets were earmarked for testing purposes.
+During our experimentation phase, it became evident that training the GP model with all collected datasets resulted in extended durations, spanning several days.
+Such extended training timelines are not just impractical but also counterproductive, particularly when aiming to optimize the sparse GP model's capabilities.
+Additionally, the computational overhead associated with the integration of the ARX+GP model in a human-in-loop platooning control environment is significant.
+A pivotal observation was the lack of diversity in our current dataset, with a predominant concentration of data points at velocities of 10 m$/$s, 15 m$/$s, and 20 m$/$s.
+As such, simply increasing the volume of data points for training did not yield a significant improvement in the GP model's performance.